-The monitor has an optional high speed, 10BASE-T / 100BASE-TX Ethernet network jack that can be used for communications with Reno A&E's RaeComM software to view / modify configuration settings, view current status and voltages, view logs, and download firmware upgrades.
+The MMU-1600GE (MMU-1600G optional Ethernet port) has a high speed, 10BASE-T / 100BASE-TX Ethernet network jack that can be used for communications with Reno A&E's RaeComM software to view / modify configuration settings, view current status and voltages, view logs, and download firmware upgrades.

 To use this port an IP Address and port number must be set in the monitor.
 Contact your network administrator for addresses valid for your network.
-The factory default is an IP Address of 192.168.1.150 (which is an unusable address) and port 10001 (this is the recommend value).
+The factory default is an IP Address of 0.0.0.0 (which is an unusable address) and port 10001 (this is the recommend value).

-In order to prevent the accidental writing of information to an unintended monitor, the Ethernet port is read-only on power up.
+In order to prevent the accidental writing of information to an unintended monitor, the Ethernet port is readonly on power up.
 To make the Ethernet port read-write, press any pushbutton on the front of the monitor.
 This will unlock the monitor for a period of 15 minutes.